Grouxho/GrxSettingsV2/README.md

 	Related to the libraries used in this application, you will respect its license.
 Inside the source code you will find the corresponding license to be observed.

-## Developers Guide and Demo Apk

-	Inside the folder demo_and_guide you will find both resources.
-You can download and use without messing your settings system the demo app.
-You should install this app in priv-app if you see  the Secure, Global and System section in the navigation panel.
-So, do not select that screen if you are not going to install the demo app in prv-app.